Uni-X: Mitigating Modality Conflict with a Two-End-Separated Architecture for Unified Multimodal Models: Related Work

 To mitigate this, several approaches increase architectural complexity: Mixture-of-Transformers (MoT) designs~\citep{liao_mogao_2025, deng_emerging_2025, shi_lmfusion_2025} separate understanding and generation with distinct branches; Hybrid AR–diffusion frameworks~\citep{zhao2024monoformer, wu_omnigen2_2025, dreamllm, ge2025seedxmultimodalmodelsunified} combine next-token prediction with diffusion-based image synthesis; and branching strategies such as UniFork~\citep{li_unifork_2025} add task-specific deep heads.
 While effective on benchmarks, these methods sacrifice parameter sharing, complicate training, and weaken cross-modal benefits--the very goals UMMs were meant to unify.

 \paragraph{Comparison with Uni-X.} Uni-X builds on these insights but takes a different path.
 Instead of adding modules, Uni-X retains the simplicity of pure AR UMMs while mitigating modality conflict through a \textbf{two-end-separated, middle-shared} architecture: shallow and deep layers use modality-specific parameters to process low-level statistical differences, while intermediate layers are shared to exploit high-level semantic alignment.
 This X-shaped design avoids the rigidity of MoT or UniFork and the complexity of AR-diffusion hybrids, offering a lightweight yet effective solution.
-Empirically, Uni-X achieves comparable or superior performance to larger 7B AR UMMs across text, vision understanding, and generation tasks, while maintaining parameter efficiency and training simplicity.
+We further discuss other related works in Appendix~\ref{appendix:other_related_work}.